DHP-stottepakke/pages/pages/dmp_knowledge_base/difficult_faq.md

 * [Zenodo](https://zenodo.org/) is an agnostic research archive (operated by CERN) which allows you to share all sorts of research outputs including data managment plans.
 Zenodo also allows versioning and will create a unique DOI for your DMP versions.

 ### Who will evaluate my DMP?
 Practices for DMP evaluation (first draft/as part of the final reporting) are still under establishment and routines may vary between different research funders and institutions.
+DMP evaluation may be carried out as part of administrative routines, as part of the scientific proposal evaluation, or by designated data management experts.

 Science Europe, an organisation of European funders (incl.
 RCN) has created a [rubic for reviewers](https://scienceeurope.org/media/22hpslfl/se-rdm-template-5-guidance-on-the-evaluation-of-data-management-plans.docx&ved=2ahUKEwiYo4uJur2IAxWkHBAIHZPOLLUQFnoECAwQAQ&usg=AOvVaw1hIpNDQG9JQ-kQM-PUwKwh) on minimal DMP requirements.